-3. What is our response right now to all of this?
+3. What is our response to all of this right now?
 It may all seem far off, but don't be lulled into complacency by the evil one!
 Remember Sacred Scripture tells us, God wills not the death of a sinner, but that he be converted and live.
-Let's not put off our conversion in presumption and pride thinking death is a long way off, but repent and believe the Gospel now: embrace the fullness of the Catholic faith in EVERY area of our life.
+Do not put off your conversion in presumption and pride thinking death is a long way off, but repent and believe the Good News: embrace the fullness of the Catholic faith in EVERY area of your life.
 For we know not the day or the hour when we will be called from this life and will have to appear before the judgment seat of God.
-Pray, and pray some more, that all of us will be ready when that Day comes, whether we are living when Jesus returns or when we take our last breath on this earth before the Second Glorious Coming of Christ.
-May we always trust in God's direction, in His wisdom and goodness.
-Truly blessed are those who take their Purgatory on earth by the generous acceptance of daily trials and by the final Passion at the end of our earthly life (story about the priest and the lay woman in the hospital).
-The multiple, humdrum, often boring, and repetitious, sacrifices of daily life purify and perfect our love, if united with Jesus.
-Ask the Blessed Mother to assist you in this dynamic, especially by making the St. Louis de Montefort Total Consecration to Jesus through Mary.
+Daily pray that all of us will be ready when that day comes, whether we are living when Jesus returns or when we take our last breath on this earth before the Second Glorious Coming of Christ.
+May we always trust in God's direction, in His wisdom, and goodness.
+Truly blessed are those who take their Purgatory on earth by the generous acceptance of daily trials and by the final Passion at the end of our earthly life (the priest and the lay woman in the hospital, and my mom).
+The multiple, humdrum, repetitious, sacrifices of daily life in our vocation purify and perfect our love, if united with Jesus.
+Let's ask the Blessed Mother to assist us in this dynamic, esp. by making the St. Louis de Montefort Total Consecration to Jesus through Mary.
 (See the book The True Devotion to the Blessed Virgin).
-In the evening of our life we will be judged by our love, as St. John of the Cross says, and our love for God and others is primarily seen in the embracing the Crosses of life with patience and perseverance.
-The person who loves God more each day with all of one's heart fears neither earthly death, nor judgment, nor hell because perfect love casts out all fear (St. Augustine) and gives us access to the inner life of God, even in this life (see the Imitation of Christ book).
-In God's grace and mercy may we all respond to Him more generously in love, and someday by the intercession of St. Joseph, patron of a happy death, have the grace of a provided death, i.e., to only take our final earthly breath after the visit of a priest and receiving the holy Sacraments of the Church: Confession, Anointing of the Sick and Final Communion: Viaticum.
+In the evening of our life, we will be judged by our love, as St. John of the Cross notes, and our love for God and others is primarily seen in the embracing the Crosses of life with patience and perseverance.
+The person who loves God increasingly with all of one's heart fears neither earthly death, nor judgment, nor hell because perfect love casts out all fear (St. Augustine) and gives us access to the inner life of God, even in this life (see the Imitation of Christ book).
+In God's grace and mercy may we all respond to Him increasingly in love, and someday by the kind intercession of St. Joseph, patron of a happy death, have the grace of a holy & provided death, i.e., to only take our final earthly breath after the visit of a priest and receiving the holy Sacraments of the Church: Confession, Anointing of the Sick and Final Communion: Viaticum.
 Pray the Lord of Mercy gives all of us the special grace to see our whole life in an instant before we die, so we can repent and make a final act of love for God & neighbor.
-God bless you.
+God bless you. ₽